 - Make sure your show notes are of sufficient length.
 If your show notes are less than 300 words, the likelihood that your content will appear in Google search result is close to zero.
 You will want to have show notes that are at least 700 words or longer to give your content a chance visibility.

 Mistake #5: Weak Episode Titles

 - Don't create boring episode titles.
 Avoid titles that start with "This week our host XXXX talks to our guest YYYY about ZZZZ".
-Don't start episode titles with "Episode nnn:" Within iTunes and all podcatchers, space for your episode title is at a premium.
+Don't start episode titles with "Episode nnn:" Within Apple Podcasts and all podcatchers, space for your episode title is at a premium.
 So don't waste it with obvious, redundant or irrelevant.
 Podcast listeners increasingly consume podcasts on a per episode basis, by searching.
 So your episode titles have a fraction of a second to attract a listener.

 Make sure your episode titles pop.

 - Write down 7-20 versions of your planned episode titles – do this every time, and I can almost guarantee that the quality and click-worthiness of your episode titles will improve.
 We use a tool called CoSchedule Headline Analyzer to craft our episode titles.